ember-intl/ember-intl/docs/ember-intl/README.md

 ## What is it?

 `docs-app-for-ember-intl` provides the documentation site for `ember-intl`.
-The app is deployed on https://ember-intl.github.io/.
+Markdown files for documentation live in the `src/docs` folder.
+The app is deployed on https://ember-intl.github.io/ember-intl.

 ## Local development